Flexity: Flexity Link

 The Flexity Link tram-train has dual voltage capabilities and is compatible with mainline railway regulations (e.g. BOStrab) that permit operation on both urban tram networks and mainline railways, reducing transport infrastructure costs.
-Although this particular model is only used in Saarbrücken, a recent order has been made for dual-voltage Flexity Swift vehicles in Karlsruhe, where the tram-train concept was pioneered.
+Although this particular model is only used in Saarbrücken, a 2009 order was made for dual-voltage Flexity Swift vehicles in Karlsruhe, where the tram-train concept was pioneered.